corth-lang/Corth/README.md

      In Corth, multi-line strings are supported."

 - Strings push two numbers, the address and the length of the string.
 - THIS BEHAVIOUR WILL BE CHANGED IN A FUTURE UPDATE!
-BE CAREFUL.
+USE WITH CAUTION.

 ### Arithmetic operators: